GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 Once the collection of $H-1$ previous #doa maps has been correctly shifted to $cal(F)_t$, they will be _combined_ altogether, along with the current map $M_t$.
 The intuition behind this approach for #acr("ASSL") lies in the idea of combining those step-maps into a single aggregate which models a 2D likelihood for source presence around the robot.

-Such a mapping defines as:
+Such a mapping is defined as:
 #func-def(
   $Psi$,
   $RR^(H times p times p)$,